Absolution: Latin Church

 Absolution is an integral part of the Sacrament of Penance, in all Catholicism.
 To validly receive absolution, the penitent must make a sincere sacramental confession of all known mortal sins not yet confessed to a priest and pray an act of contrition (a genre of prayers) which expresses both motives for sorrow and the resolve to not sin again.
-The priest then assigns a penance and imparts absolution in the name of the Trinity, on behalf of Christ Himself, using a fixed sacramental formula.
+The priest then assigns a penance and imparts absolution in the name of the Trinity, on behalf of Jesus Christ, using a fixed sacramental formula.

 The formula of absolution used in the Pauline Missal, the Ordinary Form of the Roman Rite, is as follows:

-During a Spring 2021 meeting, the United States Conference of Catholic Bishops made some adjustments to the text to make it a more accurate translation of Latin.
+During a Spring 2021 meeting, the United States Conference of Catholic Bishops made some adjustments to the text to make it a more accurate translation of the original Latin.
 After the USCCB changes they were approved by the Vatican's Dicastery (then-Congregation) for Divine Worship and the Discipline of the Sacraments in April 2022.
-The changes will take effect on Ash Wednesday 2023 (February 22) and become mandatory on Diving Mercy Sunday 2023 (April 16).
-The new text will be as follows:
+The changes took effect on Ash Wednesday 2023 (February 22) and became mandatory on Divine Mercy Sunday 2023 (April 16).
+The new text is follows:

 There is a separate form used for the lifting of excommunications and interdicts in the Pauline Missal; in the older form, the lifting of excommunications and interdicts is part of the same formula as that of the absolution.
 The older form approved for the Roman Ritual after the Council of Trent, the Extraordinary Form of the Roman Rite, is as follows:

 Both forms start with a deprecative absolution in the third person subjunctive, and then conclude with a first person indicative declarative absolution.
 This highlights the priest's God given authority as father, physician, teacher, and especially as judge with the power to bind and loosen.

 The older prays that Christ absolve, then the priest absolves by Christ's authority and in the name of the three persons of the Holy Trinity.
 The newer prayer implies that "God the Father" or Trinity absolves when the priest prays that God might give pardon and peace, without using the word absolve, through the ministry of the Church.